facebookresearch/habitat-lab/README.md

 Note that the core functionality defines fundamental building blocks such as the API for interacting with the simulator backend, and receiving observations through Sensors.
 Concrete simulation backends, 3D datasets, and embodied agent baselines are implemented on top of the core API.

 ## Data
-To make things easier we expect `data` folder of particular structure or symlink presented in habitat-api working directory.
+To make things easier we expect `data` folder of particular structure or symlink presented in habitat-lab working directory.

 ### Scenes datasets
 | Scenes models | Extract path | Archive size |